nmckenzie22/nmckenzie22.github.io/README.md

 ### Variable Correlation

-We created a correlation matrix and heatmap for all numeric variables.
-	•	Purpose: To quantitatively identify relationships between variables.
-	•	Insight: This confirms whether our educational variables are significantly correlated with income, justifying their use in a predictive model.
+We created a correlation matrix and heatmap for all numeric variables to quantitatively identify relationships between variables.
+This confirms whether our educational variables are significantly correlated with income, justifying their use in a predictive model.

 ![Correlation Plot](images/correlation_plot.png)